Greentree Naturals Apprentice Programs

 Written by Anastasia Kampe at Greentree Naturals summer 2005

-Sweet, dense, damp & dripping, fertile, and thoroughly engrossing.
+Sweet, dense, damp and dripping, fertile, and thoroughly engrossing.

 The tomato house was both my favorite and least favorite place on the farm.